xedrac/keyboard-layouts/README.md

 #### KDE
 Open the system settings dialog, and go to `Keyboard -> Layouts -> Add` then just search for the layout name you want to add.

-### Add your own layouts to the install list
+### Add more layouts to the install list
-Just drop new a new xkb file into the `linux/xkb` directory.
+Just drop new xkb file(s) into the `linux/xkb` directory.
 Then re-run the install script.